neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/09-smart-contract-apis.md

 The generated smart contract client APIs correspond directly with the properties and methods of your smart contract.

 The smart contract APIs are created at runtime based on the generated ABI in `one/generated/<ContractName>/abi.ts`.
-The exact structure of the ABI is not too important, we just need to understand what's happening at a high level - for every public property and method of your smart contract, a corresponding method is created on the smart contract object.
+The exact structure of the ABI is not too important, we just need to understand what's happening at a high level; for every public property and method of your smart contract, a corresponding method is created on the smart contract object.

 [[toc]]